YsFred4/IGME-340-Fall-2020/assignments/project-1.md

 ### Required Final App Features  (see dropbox for due date)
 ***Late submissions will be not accepted***

-- The app should by now been thoroughly tested on iOS hardware:
+- The app should by now been thoroughly tested on hardware:
-  - The app should display properly on either landscape OR portrait orientation, and on both iPhone and iPad.
+  - The app should display properly on either landscape OR portrait orientation, and on both phones and tablet.
 I recommend choosing one orientation for the app, either portrait or landscape, and making that the sole orientation of the app
   - There should be no obvious usability issues
   - State Preservation.
 The user's current chosen category will be stored in `UserDefaults`, and the chosen word set will be displayed when they launch the app
-- The user can share their poetry (a screenshot of the entire poem) with others using Social Networks with the `UIActivityViewController` class
+- The user can share their poetry (a screenshot of the entire poem) with others using Social Networks with the Xamarin Essentials Share Plugin (https://docs.microsoft.com/en-us/xamarin/essentials/share?tabs=android)
-- The user can choose a poetry background image from their Photo Library with the `UIImagePickerController` class
+- The user can choose a poetry background image from their Photo Library (https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/dependency-service/photo-picker)
 - The app meets all requirements of checkpoints #1 and #2 (*-5% per requirement not met*)
-- Because multiple view controllers will depend on the same data, you have a [Singleton](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/Singleton.html) [*model class*](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/ModelObject.html) that manages/contains your application data
+- Because multiple pages will depend on the same data, you have a [Singleton](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/Singleton.html) [*model class*](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/ModelObject.html) that manages/contains your application data
 - Code Conventions
   - Class names are capitalized, instance variables begin in lowercase (*-1 per incidence*)
   - Code files in the Xcode *Project Navigator* are organized in groups for example, *VC*, *Model*, *Lib*, *Helpers*, *Extensions* etc...(*-5 if not done*)
   - Get rid of all compiler warnings - including those for unused variables and broken Storyboard constraints - but don't wory about missing icon warnings (*-1 per compiler warning*)
-  - Use `//MARK: - Some Category -` in your view controller classes to organize your code - possible categories include:
+  - Use `#region <Some Category>` in your view controller classes to organize your code - possible categories include:
-    - `ivars`
+    - `variables`
     - `Private Helper Methods`
-    - `Storyboard Action Methods`
+    - `Public Methods`
     - `Initialization`
-    - `View Lifecycle`
-    - `GestureRecognizer Action Methods`
+    - `GestureRecognizer Methods`
-    - `UIImagePickerController Delegate Methods`
     - and so on
   - If the app crashes, there will be an additional penalty of -10%